 - Meiosis and Mitosis - Best explanation I've seen for this.

 - Cytokinesis - Know what it is, and know what the exception is.

 - Watson-Crick Model - A good overview.
 Try this link for the background story.
 It's a fascinating one to read.

 - Mutation - Know the different types of mutations.
 To be safe I would check out the previous page as well on Chromosome mutations.
 A bit of extra knowledge won't hurt.
-Check out this resource as well for some causes of mutation and a quiz at the bottom.
+Check out this resource as well for some more depth and causes of mutation.
+No need to go too deep on that one.

 - Control of Protein Synthesis - A great overview that touches on the below topics as well.

 - Structural and Regulatory Genes - I wish I could find something for you a bit more detailed on Regulator Genes, though it's pretty straightforward concept.
 Just know what both of these are and what they do.

 - Viruses - Spend some time on this one.
 Understand what they are, how they spread and how they are treated.
 Understand what vaccines are as well (Dead or weakened forms of the virus).
 Another great source with pics!

 - Energy Flow and productivity in ecosystems - I usually try not to dip too deeply into Wikipedia sources, but they really nail Ecology so expect to see more of it.

 - Population Growth Rate - It's a good idea to remember this one.
 I think it shows up on the Biology CLEP, World Population Excelsior exam and the Sociology CLEP as well.
 I'm not so sure for the Natural Sciences CLEP, but you may as well learn it now.
 Besides, it may win you some money on Jeopardy one day. ;)

 - Community structure, growth, and regulation - Everything you'll need to know about ecological communities.